Wednesday, March 27, 2013

 - Set goals.
 Set a long-term goal, as well as a series of short-term goals.

 - Reward yourself.
-When you’ve achieved a short-term or long-term goal, give yourself a healthy reward such as a few extra minutes of free time or an indulgent beauty treatment.
+When you’ve achieved a short-term or long-term goal, give yourself a healthy reward such as a few extra minutes of free time, any CBD product you can check the full list here, if you are more technological then, the electric wax pen is for you or an indulgent beauty treatment.

 - Focus on one habit at a time.
 While you may want to change everything all at once, it’s best to focus your mental and emotional energy on changing just one habit at a time.
 That way, your focus isn’t diluted.
 Once you’ve changed one habit, you can move onto the next.